-Robert Briggs was born on 15 October 1826, in Manchester, Lancashire, England, United Kingdom as the son of John James Briggs and Mary Elizabeth "Betty" Perry.
+When Robert Briggs was born on 15 October 1826, in Manchester, Lancashire, England, United Kingdom, his father, John James Briggs, was 31 and his mother, Mary Elizabeth "Betty" Perry, was 27.
 He married Jemima MaCauley on 5 November 1848, in Manchester, Lancashire, England, United Kingdom.
 They were the parents of at least 6 sons and 3 daughters.
 He lived in Lancaster, Lancashire, England, United Kingdom in 1871 and Habergham Eaves, Lancashire, England, United Kingdom in 1871.
-He died on 5 October 1890, in Fairview, Sanpete, Utah, United States, at the age of 63, and was buried in Fairview Pioneer Cemetery, Fairview, Sanpete, Utah, United States.
+He died on 5 October 1890, in Fairview, Sanpete, Utah, United States, at the age of 63, and was buried in Fairview, Sanpete, Utah, United States.

 Do you know Robert?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account